 13. What do you wish you’d done more of?

-I’m keeping my answer from last year.
-Running, lifting, swimming, cooking, spending quality time with my family, husband, and dogs.
+Running, lifting, swimming, cooking, spending quality time with my family, friends, and dogs.

 14. What do you wish you’d done less of?